rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 ##### Response Example for Primary Authentication with Public Application (Locked Out)
 {:.api .api-response .api-response-example}

-Primary authentication requests for a user with `LOCKED_OUT` status is conditional on the user&#8217;s password policy.
+Primary authentication requests for a user with `LOCKED_OUT` status is conditional on the user's password policy.
 Password policies define whether to hide or show  lockout failures which disclose a valid user identifier to the caller.

 ##### Response Example for Primary Authentication with Public Application and Hide Lockout Failures (Default)

-If the user&#8217;s password policy is configured to **hide lockout failures**, a `401 Unauthorized` error is returned preventing information disclosure of a valid user identifier.
+If the user's password policy is configured to **hide lockout failures**, a `401 Unauthorized` error is returned preventing information disclosure of a valid user identifier.

 ~~~http
 HTTP/1.1 401 Unauthorized